Cloudflare can be activated on any of the domains hosted on your hosting account.

 www. to non-

 www. instead (the opposite of what you do with the root domain).
-This, too, will have been addressed in step 3.
+This, too, will have been addressed in the previous step.

 Under the Software heading, click the Cloudflare icon.

-If it isn’t already selected, select the domain for which you’d like Cloudflare to be activated from the Active Zone drop-down menu in the top left.
+Select the domain for which you’d like Cloudflare to be activated from the drop-down menu in the top left (next to the Cloudflare logo).

 The domain should now be listed in the table in the middle of the page.